 Pot Luck Dinner Early March

 Events: To involve neighborhood in planning/organizing the yearly events sponsored by the BDCA

 Welcoming: To improve neighborhood quality of life for new and established residents by providing community information and personal contact.

 Nominating: To establish a slate of potential officers prior to BDCA elections.

 Neighborhood Watch: To increase neighborhood security through dissemination of information and involvement of community members.

 We need your help and look forward to seeing you at one of our upcoming meetings.

-The Berwyn District Civic Association was established in 1885.
+The Berwyn District Civic Association was established around 1920.

 Meetings are the 3rd Thursday of each month (except July and August) at Fealy Hall on the corner of Berwyn Rd. and 49th Avenue.

 Berwyn newsletter published monthly, details all the happenings for the community (except July and August).